-It is not very often that my mum gets a chance to come down to London!
-So on this special occasion, I decided to take her out for some dosas!
+It is not very often that my mum gets a chance to come down to London.
+So on this special occasion, I decided to take her out for some dosas.
 Dosas are thin pancakes made from ground lentils and rice, which are then fermented.

 The first place that came to mind was the Woodlands restaurant.
 I knew that their speciality is dosas as well as other south Indian dishes.
-They also have north Indian dishes on the menu!
+They also have north Indian dishes on the menu.

-To start the meal, we had two colourful drinks!
+To start the meal, we had two colourful drinks.
 The freshly squeezed apple, carrot and ginger juice was pretty refreshing.
 The mango lassi was made with Alphonso mangoes and yoghurt.
 I am used to mango lassi having a thick consistency but this one was fairly thin.
-It was still enjoyable though!
+It was still enjoyable though.

-There were many starters on the menu that looked interesting but then we decided only to go for two, so that we would room for our main dosa meal!
+There were many starters on the menu that looked interesting but then we decided only to go for two, so that we would have room for our main dosa meal.
 The waiter said that it would be better not to choose the idli for the starter if we were having dosas later.
 This was because they are made from the same ingredients of rice and lentils and they are also served with the same sauces as the dosa.

 Taking that into account, we made the decision to have the Special Upma and the Paneer Lal Mirch.
 The Special Upma was a soft savoury semolina dish.
 It was delicately spiced and had peas, carrots and cashew nuts in it.
 It was presented as a dome topped with pomegranate seeds and a Mysore coconut chutney on the side.

 The Paneer Lal Mirch was cubes of Indian cottage cheese with slices of red chillies and red peppers.
 It was a saucy dish with a sweet and sour flavour.
 The sauce had cooked onions and spring onions in it.
 The paneer cubes were of a good size and it was a good combination of flavours.